Kristian-BASW/facade-pattern/README.md

 ### - master branch contains the code before the implementation

-### - The branch with name feat/ku/facade-implementation
+### - The branch with name feat/ku/facade-implementation contains the implementation